-Description: This trend evaluates the supply (estimated yield) of our locally-owned upland water sources - Cane Creek Reservoir, University Lake, and the Quarry Reservoir as well as access to our Jordan Lake allocation along with historic raw water demands and estimated future raw water demands.
+Description: This trend evaluates the supply (estimated yield) of our locally-owned upland water sources - Cane Creek Reservoir, University Lake, and the Quarry Reservoir as well as access to our Jordan Lake allocation (cumulatively represented by the blue line) along with actual historic raw water demands (represented by black diamonds) and estimated future raw water demands (represented by the black curve with a range of uncertainty).

-- The annual average-day amount of water we pumped from reservoirs has declined substantially since peaking in FY 2002. - Annual average-day raw water demands are now at the same level they were in the early-1990s, shortly after Cane Creek Reservoir was placed into service.
-This has occurred despite over a 60 percent increase in the number of customer accounts during that period. - As recommended in our Long-Range Water Supply Plan, OWASA is working with the City of Durham, Town of Pittsboro, and Chatham County on new water supply intake, treatment, and transmission facilities on the western side of Jordan Lake.
-OWASA does not yet need access to its Jordan Lake allocation on a regular basis so is participating in a limited capacity to have ownership in the intake and transmission infrastructure, which are difficult and costly to expand once constructed.
-These facilities are planned to be operational around 2031 and will provide about 5 mgd of yield to OWASA.
-This is one of the major projects included in our current Capital Improvements Program (CIP).
+- The annual average-day amount of water we pumped from reservoirs has declined substantially since peaking in FY 2002. - Our customers have reduced peak day drinking water demands by 20 percent since Fiscal Year FY 1999 despite a 32 percent increase in customer accounts over that same period. - As recommended in our Long-Range Water Supply Plan, OWASA is working with the City of Durham, Town of Pittsboro, and Chatham County (collectively known as the Western Intake Partnership, or WIP) on new water supply intake, treatment, and transmission facilities on the western side of

+Jordan Lake.
+OWASA does not yet need access to its Jordan Lake allocation on a regular basis so is participating only in the preliminary design phase for these facilities, which are planned to be operational around 2031.
+These facilities will provide OWASA access to its 5 mgd allocation once that additional yield is needed.

-Our current estimated yield is 10.5 mgd; we will lower the water level in the Quarry Reservoir in the next few years to prepare for the Quarry Reservoir expansion and our estimated yield will decline to approximately 10.2 mgd.
+Our current estimated yield is 10.5 mgd, while daily demand averaged just over 7 mgd during FY 2024.
+OWASA will lower the water level in the Quarry Reservoir in the next few years to prepare for the Quarry Reservoir expansion and our estimated yield will decline to approximately 10.2 mgd.
 When the Quarry Reservoir expansion is completed, our local supplies will provide approximately 12.6 mgd in the mid-2030s.
-Once we have access to our Jordan Lake allocation, our estimated yield is 17.6 mgd (estimated online in approximately 2031).
+Once we have access to our Jordan Lake allocation, our estimated yield will be 17.6 mgd.
+Though this current phase of WIP infrastructure is estimated to be online in approximately 2031, it will be further in the future before infrastructure is expanded and OWASA will rely on it as part of our water supply.